* DATA STRUCTURE APTITUDE *

 (b) Linked list

-16. What is the type of the algorithm used in solving
+16. What is the type of the algorithm

 the 8 Queens problem?